umair9747/yara-rules/README.md

 ## New to YARA ?

-You can check these links if you are new to YARA and want to learn more about it:
+You can check these links if you are new to YARA and want to learn more about them:

 Writing Your Own YARA Rule: https://yara.readthedocs.io/en/v3.4.0/writingrules.html